att-innovate/qnetdes/docs/demos/superdense-coding.rst

 Superdense coding is a method to deliver any two classical bits using a single quantum bit.
-The protocol allows two agents, Alice and Bob, to use an entangled bell state pair along with interaction with a single quantum bit to transmit two classical bits of information .
+The protocol allows two agents, Alice and Bob, to use an entangled bell state pair along with interaction with a single quantum bit to transmit two classical bits of information.

 This protocol enables quantum computers to interact as a network in sharing classical information using quantum bits.
-Superdense coding transports two classical bits by sednding a quantum bit, and thus is the inverse of :ref:`quantum teleportation <quantum-teleportation>`.
+Superdense coding transports two classical bits by sending a quantum bit, and thus is the inverse of :ref:`quantum teleportation <quantum-teleportation>`.

 Source Code